JurajNyiri/PlexMeetsHomeAssistant/README.md

 **entity**: You need to configure at least one supported media_player entity.

 - **androidtv**: Entity id of your media_player configured via [Android TV](https://www.home-assistant.io/integrations/androidtv/).
 See [detailed instructions](https://github.com/JurajNyiri/PlexMeetsHomeAssistant#android-tv-or-fire-tv).
+It is also possible to use short declaration with androidtv.
 - **kodi**: Entity id of your media_player configured via [Kodi](https://www.home-assistant.io/integrations/kodi/).
 See [detailed instructions](https://github.com/JurajNyiri/PlexMeetsHomeAssistant#kodi).
+It is also possible to use short declaration with kodi.
 - **plexPlayer**: Name or machine ID of your plex client.
 Use this if you do not have devices above.
 See [detailed instructions](https://github.com/JurajNyiri/PlexMeetsHomeAssistant#all-other-plex-clients).
+It is required to use detailed declaration with "plexPlayer:" property.
 - **cast**: Entity id of your media_player configured via [Google Cast](https://www.home-assistant.io/integrations/cast/).
 See [detailed instructions](https://github.com/JurajNyiri/PlexMeetsHomeAssistant#google-cast).
+It is also possible to use short declaration with cast.

 **port**: _Optional_ Port of your plex sever.